Post-rock: 1990s: first wave

-Critics have retroactively regarded the Louisville, Kentucky-based rock band Slint's 1991 album Spiderland as a foundational work that anticipated and inspired the indie rock-derived area of the genre; the album is characterized by its dramatic shifts in dynamics both instrumentally and vocally, as well as its deliberate, bass-driven grooves.
-The English art rock band Talk Talk's album Laughing Stock, released in the same year, has been identified as influential on post-rock by critics for its drawn out song structures, relying on influences from jazz, contemporary classical music and space rock.
+Critics have retroactively regarded the Louisville, Kentucky-based rock band Slint's 1991 album Spiderland as having anticipated and inspired the more strictly indie rock-derived area of post-rock; the album is characterized by its dramatic shifts in dynamics both instrumentally and vocally, as well as its deliberate, bass-driven grooves and moody composition.
+The English art rock band Talk Talk's albums Spirit of Eden, released 3 years prior and Laughing Stock, released in the same year, were identified as influential on post-rock by critics for their drawn out song structures, relying on influences from jazz, contemporary classical music and space rock.